UCCS-SP25-CS4300-CS5300-1/Group-8-spring-2025/EfficientNetB0/README.md

 - 10,000 testing images
 - Test accuracy of 90.6%
 - Using one NVIDIA T4 Tensor Core GPU offered for free by Google, training on 50,000 images and 10 classes took 7.3 minutes

+### Custom Tests:
+1. Open test.py
+2. Add the image(s) you want to test to /img
+3. Append the new path(s) to img_list
+4. Run the script